 Beijing is also very interested in Russian weapons systems starting from the R-37M, RVV-MD air-to-air missiles to the long-range hypersonic Kh 47M2 Kinzhal and Drel guided bombs.
 The increase in tension in the inaccessible border areas with India, where climatic conditions and logistics prevent the use of part of the aircraft under the People's Liberation Army Air Force, forces Beijing to conduct CAP (Combat Air Patrol) missions long-range with national aircraft armed with long-range PL-15 and PL-21 missiles in order to discourage and inhibit any Indian actions.
 The eventual arrival of the Su-57 in the ranks of the PLAAF would go to implement the long-range defensive capabilities, in particular thanks to the Kinzhal, but at the same time offensive with a wide range of missiles and wide-range guided ammunition in particular the cruise missile Kh-59MK2.

-In China, however, the interest in the Sukhoi product is not exclusively on the part of the PLAAF, the People's Liberation Army Navy would also like the Felon to be used to conduct long-range anti-ship missions thanks to the availability of the Kh 35E missile in its arsenal.
-The Su-57s, in fact, starting from the bases placed on the artificial atolls in the East China Sea could guarantee a broad umbrella of protection of the EEZ claimed by China.
+In China, however, the interest in the Sukhoi product is not exclusively on the part of the PLAAF, the People's Liberation Army Navy would also like the Felon to be used to conduct long-range anti-ship missions thanks to the availability in its arsenal of the Kh 35E missile.
+The Su-57, in fact, starting from the bases placed on the artificial atolls in the East China Sea could guarantee a broad umbrella of protection for the EEZ claimed by China.

 This Chinese strengthening is of great concern to the Government of Hanoi, which according to the national press would like to purchase 2030-12 copies of the fifth generation Russian aircraft by 24 to counterbalance the gap in its air forces with the most recent and modern aircraft supplied. to the PLAAF (J-11D, J-20 and Su-35).

-The Su-57Es armed with Kh 57M2 missiles would allow the Vietnamese to re-establish some parity and at the same time replace the old Su-22M3 and M4 along with the first Su-27 Flanker.
+The Su-57Es armed with Kh 57M2 missiles would allow the Vietnamese to re-establish some parity and at the same time replace the old Su-22M3 and M4 along with the early Su-27 Flanker.

 In addition to these nations there would also be some rumors from India, which after rejecting the FGFA project in 2018, would be retracing its steps following the modernization of the Chinese air component and the development of the Pakistani fifth-generation aircraft AZM Project which make the Sukhoi Su-30MKI, the pivot of Indian defense, in need of being joined by more modern carriers.